pcktdmp/elastic-workshop/README.md

 2020/11/08 13:45:19 Error getting response: unsupported protocol scheme ""
 ```

-This is according to plan since we need to configure the application to send its logs to our Elastic Cloud instance:
+This is expected since we need to configure the application to send its logs to our Elastic Cloud cluster:

 ```
 docker run -ti -e ES_CUSTOM_APP_NAME=<name_you_come_up_with> -e ES_CUSTOM_INDEX_NAME=<student_name> -e ES_USERNAME=user -e ES_PASSWORD=password -e ES_URL=https://example.com pcktdmp/logging-container
 ```

-If everything is correctly configured on the application side you should output similar to the following:
+If everything is correctly configured you should see output on your terminal similar to the following:

 ```
 2020/11/08 14:00:51 {"message" : "coolapp;UNKNOWN->ExecutionID:3b105c04-8b11-4690-8646-bb18b4d1e77a@1604844051"}